Delicious apple crisp is made with a minimal amount of added sugar, yet it tastes just as decadent as sugary versions. It’s the perfect fall dessert!

 I typically publish a new recipe once or twice per week.
 Want the new recipes in your inbox?
 Subscribe!

 - 3 large Fuji apples, peeled, cored and sliced into 1/2-inch-thick slices (7-8 oz each apple)

 - 1/4 cup coconut sugar (or brown sugar)

 - 1/2 cup rolled oats* (not instant oats)

 - 1/2 teaspoon pure vanilla extract

-- Preheat oven to 375°F. Layer the apple slices in a square 9-inch baking dish, in one or two layers.
+- Preheat your oven to 375°F. Layer the apple slices in a square 9-inch baking dish, in one or two layers.

-- Bake 30 minutes, until topping is golden and crunchy and apples are fork-tender.
+- Bake 30 minutes, until the topping is golden and crunchy and the apples are fork-tender.
 Gently stir to evenly coat the apples in the melted sugar that has accumulated in the bottom of the pan.
 Serve immediately.